 This is a guest post by Max Greene.

 Whether you’re a content writer or run your own business, you’ll no doubt have limited time to work on new material for your own blog.
 Perhaps you’ve been tasked with managing a team, or you’ve got other responsibilities to keep up with.
-Whatever it is, finding the time to write new content for your website can be tough – but with the right techniques, is doesn’t have to be.
+Whatever it is, finding the time to write new content for your website can be tough – but with the right persuasive writing techniques, it doesn’t have to be.